BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 - [OK] Add User
 - [OK] Register / Login User
 - [REFINE] Add ProductType / Create them at the project init
-- [REFINE] Add Recepie / Create them at the project init
+- [REFINE] Add Recipe / Create them at the project init
 - Add Product
   - [REFINE] Base Product
   - [OK] Transform other products to create a new one